Eizz0/M1CS/operatingSystem/notes/1 notes .md

 2. cooperative threads : at most a single thread (within a given process) is allowed to run at a given point in time; a thread switch(in process) can only happen when ***relinquishes the CPU(yield()) or issues a blocking syscall/terminates.***

 3. discussion

-  + preemptive threads cause more "race conditions"
+   - preemptive threads cause more "race conditions"

-  + cooperative threads cannot take advantage of multiple CPUs
+   - cooperative threads cannot take advantage of multiple CPUs

-  + cooperative threads may let a "misbehaving"
+   - cooperative threads may let a "misbehaving"

 ## 3 Kernel threads and user threads

 1. kernel threads **kernel-managed threads** : the kernel is aware that a process may encapsulate several schedulable execution contexts.
-   + every thread operation must go through kernel.
+   - every thread operation must go through kernel.
-   + one-size-fits-all thread implementation.
+   - one-size-fits-all thread implementation.
-   + general heavy-weight memory requirements
+   - general heavy-weight memory requirements

 1. user threads **user-managed threads** : such execution contexts are managed from a library running in user level.
-   + cannot take advantage of multiple CPUs
+   - cannot take advantage of multiple CPUs
-   + a blocking system call blocks all threads(within the same process)
+   - a blocking system call blocks all threads(within the same process)

 1. N:M threading : hybrid threading
    N user threads per M kernel threads
-   + same problem as user threads
+   - same problem as user threads
-   + hard to keep the number of kernel
+   - hard to keep the number of kernel
-   +  threads the same as available CPUs
+   - threads the same as available CPUs

 1. Details

-   + one thread of a program call fork(): only the calling thread is replicated in the child process
+- one thread of a program call fork(): only the calling thread is replicated in the child process
-   + one thread of a program call exec(): the program replaces the entire process including all threads
+- one thread of a program call exec(): the program replaces the entire process including all threads
-   + cancellation : 1 before it has completed 2 asynchronous cancellation 3 deferred cancellation
+- cancellation : 1 before it has completed 2 asynchronous cancellation 3 deferred cancellation
-   + only a single thread receives a given signal instance within a process
+- only a single thread receives a given signal instance within a process
-   + **all threads share the data of the enclosing process** qnd maybe each thread need to have its own copy of certain data.
+- **all threads share the data of the enclosing process** qnd maybe each thread need to have its own copy of certain data.

 # Lecture 5 Virtual Memory

 ## Issues in sharing physical memory

 1. **protection** : a bug in one process can corrupt memory in another
 2. **transparency** : a process should not require fixed memory locations
-3. **resourece exhaustion** : the sum of sizes of all processes is greater than physical memory
+3. **resources exhaustion** : the sum of sizes of all processes is greater than physical memory

 ## Goal of virtual memory

-1. give eachprogram its own "virtual" address space
+1. give each program its own "virtual" address space
 2. enforce protection
 3. allow programs to see more memory than exists